Best Walking Trails in The Grampians

 The Pinnacle Walk via Venus Baths

-The more trying but rewarding walk departs from the aptly named Wonderland Carpark and ascends via the impressive Grand Canyon and through Venus Baths.
+The more trying but rewarding walk departs from the aptly named Wonderland car park.
+This path ascends via the impressive Grand Canyon and through Venus Baths.
 If you need a break, Venus Baths is a little oasis to cool off on hot days.
 The trail’s unique Australian rock formations are so impressive, albeit on a smaller scale than its American counterpart.
 The walk continues through the Silent Street before rising up to The Pinnacle.